andreaslink-de/LED-Matrix-Clock/README.md

 - show local time in big letters
 - grab exact current time from internet
 - change brightness
-- be turned off, if being to bright
+- be turned off aka fully dimmed (if being to bright)
-- can be turned on with a long touch
+- can be turned on again - permanently or only on demand
-- connects to the local MQTT server
+- connects to the (local) MQTT server
-- has too touch buttons and posts the action to the MQTT server
+- has two touch buttons and posts the actions to the MQTT server aka broker
-- subscripe to a topic of outside temperature
+- subscribes to a topic of an outside temperature
 - can show outside temperature on a touch
-- has build sensor to measure rooms local temperature and humidity
+- has build in sensor to measure rooms local temperature and humidity (to provide via MQTT)
-- can show sliding messages to transmit information
+- can show sliding messages to transmit information (sent via MQTT)
-- can show blinking alarm messages requiring attention
+- can show blinking alarm messages requiring attention (sent via MQTT)

 ## Technical Components